ULHPC/tutorials/maths/R/README.md

     squeue -l -u $USER

-When you *passive* job has started, you can connect to the assigned node using the `sjoin` command by Valentin Plugaru, use <TAB> to autocomplete the correct job and node ids.
+When your *passive* job has started, you can connect to the assigned node using the `sjoin` command on the frontend by Valentin Plugaru, use
+<TAB> to autocomplete the correct job and node ids.

 Once logged in, you can check that the job is indeed run using the 28 cores as the output of `htop` below